matt-jb/prompt-star-next/.ai/db-conversation-summary.md

 **Security and Scalability Concerns:**

 - **Security:** The "one vote per user per prompt" rule is guaranteed by a database constraint.
 Soft-deletion of prompts upon user account deletion prevents data loss while removing user-identifiable content from public view.
-- **Scalability:** For the MVP, performance optimizations such as a denormalized `voteCount` on prompts and specialized indexes have been deferred.
+- **Scalability:** For the MVP, the only performance optimization will be a denormalized `voteCount` on prompts.
+Any specialized indexes have been deferred.
 Read operations will rely on direct queries.
 This is acceptable for the initial launch but should be revisited as the platform scales.

 </database_planning_summary>